adgoudar/Hadoop_Hortonworks/Hortonworks tutorials.md

 HDP - is used to handle Data at Rest
 But HDP contains storm (real time message processing) and Kafka ( distributed messaging system ).

+## __Case of Hadoop__

 ## Data Trends
-Hadoop was specifically designed to wor with Big Data.
+Hadoop was specifically designed to work with Big Data.
 The term big Data comes from the computational sciences.

 ### 3 V's of Data
 * Variety - Types of data being generated.
 (Structured data in tradional databases, semi-structured data like XML, JSOn, Unstructured text documents, email etc)